SignalK/specification/mdbook/src/data_model_metadata.md

 The `lower` and `upper` values in zones need not be contiguous or both present within a zone, nor do they have to fall within the upper and lower bounds specified in `displayScale`.
 They still trigger notifications even when outside the `displayScale` range.

 In cases where zones overlap, the zone with the highest `state` severity takes precedence.
-Any range not explicitly within a zone is considered `normal` by default.
+Any range not explicitly within a zone will dispatch a notification with state `normal`.

 Zones can technically have from zero to an infinite number of zone segments.
 The same `state` can be present in multiple segments.